 The firm aims for the design to be adapted for personal and public transport, as well as logistics and military applications.

 Built with the Rolls-Royce M250 gas engine found in light fixed-wing aircraft, it would use turbines to generate electricity for six electric propulsors – meaning it won’t require recharging as the batteries would be powered by the M250 turbines.

 Once cruise height is reached, the company said propellers on the wing fold away to reduce drag and cabin noise.
 The aircraft would then switch to two rear propellers for thrust.

 It is expected to be in full production by 2020, with the company going public at Farnborough International Airshow to seek partners that could build an airframe and develop electrics.

-Canadian start-up Opener revealed last week it was working on a new flying car called BlackFly.
+Canadian start-up Opener revealed in July 2018 it was working on a new flying car called BlackFly.